th2-net/remotehand/README.md

 AcceptAlert,5
 ```

-Waits `wait` seconds for alert dialog to appear and accepts it, i.e. presses OK button.
+Waits `wait` seconds for alert dialog to appear and accepts it, i.e. presses "OK" button.

 ### DismissAlert